Maggggie/jargon/articles/iFramecomponent.md

 ![alt text](https://s3-us-west-2.amazonaws.com/salesforcejeff/component1/3.2.png)

-### 2. Create the Lightning Component:
+### 3. Create the Lightning Component:

-Now we're ready to create our new Lightning Component.
+Now we're ready to create our new Lightning Component (File>New>Lightning Component).
 Name your new component "lightningChatter" as well:

 ![alt text](https://s3-us-west-2.amazonaws.com/salesforcejeff/component1/4.png)

 Add an iFrame to the Lightning Component, that references the Visualforce Page we created:

-*2.1 lightningChatter.cmp*
+*3.1 lightningChatter.cmp*

 ```html
 <aura:component implements="forceCommunity:availableForAllPageTypes">